vrchost/rooibos/resources/docs/installation/Upgrading.md

 # Upgrading from MDID 3.2 or later

-To upgrade an installation of MDID 3.2 or later, just replace the old package folder with the new package, keeping your `rooibos_settings` and any other custom files and folders in place.
+To upgrade an installation of MDID 3.2 or later, just replace the old package folder with the new package, keeping your local settings file and any other custom files and folders in place.
+Remember to update other files in `rooibos_settings` though.

+Run `pip install -r requirements.txt` to update and install new requirements.

 Afterwards, run `django-admin migrate` to apply any database changes.